solo-io/workshops/istio-day2/1-understand-istio/07-controlling-config.md

 ## export-To scope for service producers

-Service owners can apply `export-To` to define a list of namespaces that the Istio networking resources can be applied to.
-This configuration is only available for Virtual Service, Destination Rule and Service Entry resources in Istio.
-By default, if nothing is specified for `export-To` for these resources, they are made available to all namespaces in the mesh.
+Service owners can apply `export-To` in Virtual Service, Destination Rule and Service Entry resources to define a list of namespaces that the Istio networking resources can be applied to.
+Further, service owners can declare their services' visibility via the `networking.istio.io/exportTo` annotation.
+By default, if no `export-To` for these Istio resources or users' services, they are made available to all namespaces in the mesh.
 However, it is best practice to trim the unnecessary proxy configurations.
 For example, as the service owner for the recommendation service, you may want to control that web-api service is only available for the istioinaction namespace and the istio-system namespace.

 Recall how to get the ingress gateway IP: